-All pedestrian crossings will be clearly marked with contrasting materials in accordance to this subsection and are illustrated on Sheet L-1 of Exhibit G of the applicant's updated Open Space Plan and Sheet C903 in Exhibit W57.
+All pedestrian crossings will be have been clearly marked with contrasting materials in accordance to this subsection and are illustrated on Sheet L-1 submitted on Dec.
+13, 2021 by the applicant. of the applicant's updated Open Space Plan and Sheet C903 in Exhibit W57.

-C. Width and Surface.
-Walkway surfaces shall be concrete, asphalt, brick/masonry pavers, or other durable surface, as approved by the Public Works Director, at least five (5) feet wide, without curb.
+Width and Surface.
+Walkway surfaces shall be concrete, asphalt, brick/masonry pavers, or C. other durable surface, as approved by the Public Works Director, at least five (5) feet wide, without curb.
 Multi-use paths (i.e., for bicycles and pedestrians) shall be concrete or asphalt, at least ten (10) feet wide.
 (See also, Section 10-36-2)